Taigh Whin, Glenelg

 Contribution:

-Guests staying at Taigh Whin are asked to make a financial contribution dependent on your circumstances.
+Guests staying at Taigh Whin are asked to make a financial contribution dependent on personal circumstances.
 Please read this page to understand more.

 Stays at Taigh Whin run from Tuesday - Tuesday.
 Check in time is 4pm, check out time is 10am.
-We are not able to arrange shorter stays.
+In low season, shorter stays may be available, feel free to ask.

 — Taigh Whin Guest